Edited April 15, 2015

 "Bring you're key," Poe said.
-"I'm heading to Allen in fifteen minutes to meet Perri."
+"I'm heading to Allen in fifteen minutes to meet with Perri."

 "Who's Perri?"
 Ryan asked as he threw his clothes into his dirty laundry basket.
 He wrapped a towel around his hips and grabbed his toiletries tote.

-"I met her at Illinites last week," Poe said.
+"I met her at Illinites last week," Poe said, keeping his focus on his book as he was aware that Ryan was near naked.
 "I introduced you last night."

 "Oh, that curvy brunette with the dark eyes and was wearing those tight jeans?"